 Creating and operating a business involves many costs, and it can be difficult to determine whether those costs should be capitalized or expensed.
 This article provides a comprehensive guide to the generally accepted U. S. accounting principles for website expenses.

-As the site develops, the costs to develop any application software on the website are capitalized, but other costs are charged.
-Website updates and improvements can be capitalized on, but only if additional features are added.
-According to the International Accounting Standards Board (via IAS 38 and SIC 3), the different stages of website creation should have a different accounting treatment.
+At the planning stage of website development, all costs are charged as incurred.
+However, during the website development stage, the guidance is not as clear.
+According to the International Accounting Standards Board (IASB), different stages of website creation should have different accounting treatments.
 The initial planning stage is an expense and is included in the profit and loss statement.

 The creation of the website must be capitalized as an asset on the balance sheet.
 Any subsequent updates you make to the content of the website will be considered an expense.
 Software used to integrate a database with a website is also subject to different accounting treatments.
 If additional features are added, website updates and improvements can be capitalized on.
 Payments for leased or licensed software used for your website are currently deductible as ordinary and necessary business expenses under Sec.
 If you take the position that your website is primarily for advertising, you can currently deduct internal website software development costs as an ordinary and necessary business expense.